anbud/cosmos-validator-mission-control/README.md

 1. Availability
 * Server available and reachable - Alert if unreachable
-* Gaiad running - Alert if Gaiad stops
+* Meled running - Alert if Meled stops
 * Validator active, i.e. not jailed - Alert if validator's jailed

 2. Performance